If you’re a fan of one of the NHL’s seven Canadian teams, you have probably seen the following at some point:

 Regional blackouts are a mandate of the NHL, designed to cultivate and protect a team’s home market.
 Every team in the NHL has a number of “regional” games–which are sold by the team to a regional broadcaster and are available only to those in a team’s broadcast region–and “national” games, which are available for anyone to watch from coast-to-coast.

 Regional blackouts are determined based on your physical location and apply to broadcasts that have been sold regionally, per league or team agreements.
 The chart below outlines which regional team games can be seen in which region.
 For example, if you live in British Columbia or the Yukon, you are entitled to watch every Vancouver Canucks game.

 Sportsnet is the regional rights holders for the Canucks, Oilers, Flames and Leafs.
-For the upcoming 2018-19 NHL season, Vancouver has 48, Calgary and Edmonton have 43 and Toronto has 16.
+For the upcoming 2021-22 NHL season, Vancouver has 82, Calgary has 82, Edmonton has 82 and Toronto has 56.
 In order to watch those regional games, without blackouts, you must reside within the region shown for each team above.
 All remaining games for each teams are national games.

 Regional blackouts are determined based on your location at the time you are streaming the content, not based on your billing address, or whether a team is playing at home or on the road.
 In addition, the use of a VPN, proxies, or other services meant to mask or change your location, may result in you not being able to stream content you normally would be eligible for.